ironsyde/ironsyde.github.io/about.md

 permalink: /about/
 ---

-I'm a critical thinker, data enthusiast, and insight addict.
+I'm a critical thinker, data enthusiast, and insight addict based in Vancouver, BC.
 I use this blog to post some of my data science projects.

 #### You can learn more about me and find me on [LinkedIn](https://www.linkedin.com/in/ben-i-goldstein/)